algobulls/pyalgotrading/docs/strategies/ema_crossover_v2.md

 # EMA Regular Order Strategy v2

+This is a trading strategy called "EMA Regular Order Strategy v2" implemented in Python using the PyAlgoTrading library.
+The strategy is based on the exponential moving average crossover.

+## Strategy Overview
 This strategy, called EMA Regular Order Strategy v2, implements a crossover strategy using Exponential Moving Averages (EMA).
 It generates entry and exit signals based on the crossover of two EMAs.

+## Strategy Parameters
+The following parameters can be configured for the strategy:

+ - `TIMEPERIOD1`: Period (number of candles) by which EMA-1 is calculated
+ - `TIMEPERIOD2`:  Period (number of candles) by which EMA-2 is calculated

 ## Initialization